vinayhegde1990/devops-notes/docs/source/Storage.rst

 ************
-Topic
+Storage
 ************

-*This section covers the basics of how Topic works*
+*This section covers the basics of how Storage works*

 ########
 Concepts